- Ambrose, Stephen E., The Wild Blue, The Men and Boys Who Flew the B-24s Over Germany, New York: Simon & Schuster, 2001.

 - Belgium – General

-- Calculator for Dates, Seasons, and Moon Phases
+- Calculator for Dates, Seasons, Moon Phases, and Sunrise/Sunset

 - Coastal Defenses